How Drinking Tea Can Relieve Anxiety

 There are many ways to treat an anxiety disorder.
 Some people use drugs, yoga, acupuncture, vitamins and the list goes on.
 But did you know that drinking tea can help relieve anxiety?

-Tea contains a unique anxiety reducing amino acid called L-Theanine.
-The irony is that tea has roughly half the caffeine of coffee.
-Nonetheless, people that drink tea often say that they get a calming effect after having a cup.
+Tea contains a unique anxiety reducing amino acid called L-Theanine that helps create a calming sensation.
+The irony is that tea often contains caffeine.
+Nonetheless, people who drink tea often say that they feel calm after having a cup.

 In addition to reducing anxiety, studies have shown that L-Theanine may be effective in promoting concentration, strengthening the immune system, lowering blood pressure, and increasing the formation of the inhibitory neurotransmitter GABA (an amino acid that suppresses anxiety).
 It’s also thought to increase dopamine levels, while having no known side-effects.